 For nearly two decades he has been responsible for the training of Victorian & Tasmanian Orthopaedic Registrars and fellows in the area of Foot and Ankle surgery.

-Andrew is a past board member of the Australian Orthopaedic Association (AOA) and remains Chair of its Asia Pacific and Patient Education Subcommittes.
+Andrew is a past board member of the Australian Orthopaedic Association (AOA) and past Chair of its Asia Pacific Committee and remains the Chair of its Patient Education Committee.
 Andrew has also been a member of the AOA National Joint Replacement Registry since 2007.

 In partnership with the Epworth Hospital and the AOA, Andrew established the Victorian Orthopaedic Observership Program in 2015.
-This program has sponsored more than 30 orthopaedic surgeons and nurses from Ho Chi Minh City, Vietnam to stay in Melbourne to update their clinical skills.
-In partnership with Orthopaedic Outreach, Andrew has lead 9 surgical teams to teach and operate in Ho Chi Minh City.
+This program has sponsored more than 50 orthopaedic surgeons and nurses from Ho Chi Minh City, Vietnam to stay in Melbourne to update their clinical skills.
+In partnership with Orthopaedic Outreach, Andrew has led 12 surgical teams to teach the principles of contemporary orthopaedic surgery in Ho Chi Minh City.

 In addition to his surgical schedule, Andrew serves on several other professional orthopaedic, research and hospital governance committees as an active contributor and policy maker.